What Police Can Actually Extract From Your Phone in 2026

 Cellebrite and GrayKey extractions pull every message, photo, location, and authentication token from your phone.
 A digital forensics and consumer cybersecurity guide with opsec hardening tips.

-The two states of your phone
+The two states

 Your phone exists in one of two forensic states: